timothystewart6/BotsPlusPlus/README.md

 ## New NPC Bots Source by thanosdk

-For more informations please go here: [thesawolf New NPC Bots Readme](https://github.com/thesawolf/TrinityCore/blob/TrinityCoreLegacy/README_Bots.md)
+For more information please see: [thesawolf New NPC Bots Readme](https://github.com/thesawolf/TrinityCore/blob/TrinityCoreLegacy/README_Bots.md)

 ## Trinity Core